darijasart/darijasart.github.io/content/events/dalype/index.en.md

 PAINTINGS: Oil paintings that are exhibited, come from the series Simply Human and Place Norway.
 Simply Human : ”The series is a dive into man’s rich inner life: emotions, passions, small signs and also the unanswered and unexplored.”
 Place Norway: ”Place is an important and powerful component for man’s identity.
 Therefore through my art I explore places that I feel connection with, and I try to express that experience.”

-PURCHASE: If you want to buy paintings that are exhibited at Dalype Gallery, please contact the gallery at 22 95 12 33.
-If you wish to buy other paintings, contact the artist directly on phone 932 91 606 or by e-mail darija(at)darijasart.com.
-If you want to get a price list, send an e-mail with PRICE LIST, PAINTINGS in the subject line.
-Thank you for your interest.